 1. In September 2017, the 29th Pan American Sanitary Conference adopted Resolution CSP29.R16, Situation Update on the Challenges of Supplying Inactivated Polio Vaccine to Maintain Eradication of the Disease in the Region of the Americas (1).
-This resolution requested the Director of the Pan American Sanitary Bureau (PASB) to negotiate the best possible price for procurement of inactivated polio vaccine (IPV) for the Region of the Americas and, if necessary, adjust the terms and conditions of the PAHO Revolving Fund for Vaccine Procurement (Revolving Fund) for this occasion only in order to address the special circumstances currently existing and provide the supply of IPV for the Region.
-In addition, it requested the Director to maintain coordination with the Global Polio Eradication Initiative (GPEI) and to maintain dialogue with partners and global producers of IPV in order to accelerate and ensure capacity to produce the necessary doses of IPV for the Region of the Americas, and to continue to support the Member States of the Pan American Health Organization (PAHO) in preparation for the use of fractional dose inactivated polio vaccine (fIPV).
+This resolution requested the Director of the Pan American Sanitary Bureau (PASB) to negotiate the best possible price for procurement of inactivated polio vaccine (IPV) for the Region of the Americas and, if necessary, adjust the terms and conditions of the Pan American Health Organization (PAHO) Revolving Fund for Vaccine Procurement (Revolving Fund) for this occasion only in order to address the special circumstances currently existing and provide the supply of IPV for the Region.
+In addition, it requested the Director to maintain coordination with the Global Polio Eradication Initiative and to maintain dialogue with partners and global producers of IPV in order to accelerate and ensure capacity to produce the necessary doses of IPV for the Region of the Americas, and to continue to support the Member States of PAHO in preparation for the use of fractional dose inactivated polio vaccine (fIPV), equivalent to one fifth of a dose of IPV.